Short Answer (quick read):

 The question “Is VPS Cloud Hosting” can be answered by taking a quick look at both systems.
 So, here we go:

 If you ask me if VPS (or vServer or Virtual Private Server) is the same as cloud hosting then my answer is no. However, if you have a real good VPS you don’t need the Cloud.
-In this article we’ll explain why.
-Cloud Hosting is known for its reliability.
+In this article I’ll explain why.
+The Cloud is known for its reliability.
 If a web server fails, for whatever reason, another server will start doing its job.
-With VPS, if there’s a hardware failure for example you will have to wait until Technical Support has solved the problem.
-On the other hand VPS has many benefits: you have much more freedom, a huge number of configuration options, it’s cheaper, the scalability is good, and because you are not in the Cloud you are also dealing with a higher level of security.
+With vServers, if there’s a hardware failure for example you will have to wait until technical support has solved the problem.
+On the other hand the system has many benefits: you have much more freedom, a huge number of configuration options, it’s cheaper and the scalability is perfect.

 Is VPS Cloud when you are with this wonderful Cloud hosting company?

 Yes, this company is a Cloud provider.
 That is one of the reasons why their VPS plans are better than most of its competitors.
 The company’s VPS is on turbo speed, is more reliable, lower priced, better adjustable and better protected than regular virtual servers.
 In addition, and this is very unique, this web host uses an internal cloud and not a public one.
 It means that there’s only one specific data center (the one you choose when signing up) unlike regular cloud hosting whereby data centers from all over the world are in use.
 This increases the risk of hacking or other problems.
 So, the advantage of this company’s VPS system is that it’s more secure than regular cloud packages because your website or application is not hosted by data centers all over the world.
 Last but not least, with this provider if your virtual private server goes down, another web server in the same data center can take over instantly.

 PS.
 By the way, I use this Hosting Service myself on a daily basis and I love it!